section-engineering-education/engineering-education/content/articles/deploy-docker-container-to-kubernetes-cluster/index.md

 ---

 ### Introduction
 Containerization involves the packaging of code and its dependencies together.
-To understand containerization with Docker and Kubernetes, this guide provides an example of developing a simple application, containerizing, and deploying it to Kubernetes.
+To understand containerization with Docker and Kubernetes, this guide provides an example of developing a simple application, containerizing, and deploying it to a Kubernetes cluster.

 ### Prerequisites